 1/4 cup chopped parsley, plus more to finish

-Add the white wine and clams.
-Immediately, place a lid on the pan for 3-4 minutes.
-Check on the clams and as soon as they open, remove them with tongs to a bowl.
-Remove any stubborn clams that haven’t opened after 6 min and discard them.
-They might have been dead on arrival.
+Add the white wine and clams to the onion mixture.
+Stir and then Immediately, place a lid on the pan and cook for 3-4 minutes, shaking the pan frequently.
+Check on the clams and as soon as they open, remove them with tongs to a bowl., leaving the onion and clam juices in the skillet.